Nelson-Gon/darknewtab/README.md

 git clone https://github.com/Nelson-Gon/edge-darknewtab.git

 ```
+**Enabling the extension**

-Once that is done, open Edge(the new Chromium based Edge), go to Extensions and enable Developer Mode.
+1. Open Edge(the new Chromium based Edge)

+2. Go to Extensions(click the three dots in the top right corner)

+3. On the Extensions page, toggle to **enable Developer Mode**.

-Next, load the extension by clicking "Load Unpacked" and finally choose the directory that you just cloned(ie darknewtab).
+4. Click **Load Unpacked** and choose the directory that you just cloned(ie edge-darknewtab).

-That's it!
-You now have a dark new tab enabled.
+5. Enjoy a distraction free new tab. :)

 **Result**